What is Pods plugin?

 Frequently Asked Questions

-Do I need a developer to use Pods?
+Do I need CPT UI if I use Pods?

 Can Pods break after updates?